Hans5958/Black-MIDI-Meta/README.md

 ## License

-The contents of the documentation created by Hans5958 and the contributors on the repository are licensed under the terms of [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The contents of the documentation created by the contributors on the repository are licensed under the terms of [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 The source code (HTML, CSS and another scripting, markup or programming languages and the like) of the documentation is licensed under the terms of [MIT license](https://opensource.org/licenses/MIT).